zenwalk/feralfilehosting/Feral Wiki/Other software/aria2c/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/aria2c/uget6.png)

-You are now ready to use aria 2 c with uget.
+You are now ready to use aria2c with uget.